-1.3 CONTRACTOR PROPOSALS
+1.2 CONTRACTOR PROPOSALS

 - A. The system requirements described in this specification are generally performance based.
 Where requirements are prescriptive, the intent is to provide minimum quality, not to give unfair advantage to any given manufacturer or product.
 If a contractor finds that a certain requirement is unduly difficult or expensive to meet, contact the Engineer prior to bid due date and an addendum modifying the requirement will be considered. - B. Where requirements are unclear, the contractor shall clarify the requirements with the Engineer before the bid due date.
-Where requirements continue to be unclear, the contractor's proposal must accurately describe what is included and excluded. - C. By submitting a proposal, contractor guarantees that their proposal is in full compliance with these specifications and is complete and turnkey, except as specifically excluded in their proposal.
-Do not exclude work that is required this is a turnkey project with no other contractors involved.
+Where requirements continue to be unclear, the contractor's proposal must accurately describe what is included and excluded. - C. By submitting a proposal, contractor guarantees that their proposal is in full compliance with these specifications except as specifically excluded in their proposal.